Test it for free for 30 days or get in touch if you’d prefer to chat.

 Start with a scalable blueprint:

-- Layer automation - Include SLAs & fallback triggers for edge cases.
+Step 4: Layer automation - Include SLAs & fallback triggers for edge cases.
+Ensure that when a lead crosses your MQL threshold, assignment fires immediately - not on a scheduled batch.

 Whether you manage this manually or through NC Squared, this clarity compounds value daily.